 - An associates degree in paralegal studies obtained from an institutionally accredited school, and/or ABA approved paralegal education program; and six (6) years substantive paralegal experience; OR

-- A bachelor's degree in any course of study obtained from an institutionally accredited school school and three (3) years of substantive paralegal experience; OR
+- An associate’s degree in any course of study obtained from an institutionally accredited school or ABA-approved program and at least 7 years of substantive paralegal experience; OR

 - Four (4) years substantive paralegal experience on or before December 31, 2000.